nowsecure/mobile-incident-response/en/case-studies/ceo-mobile-phone-compromised.md

 The team was able to capture the TLS negotiation at a later time so that the full certificate chain was available for inspection.

 ## Inconclusive findings
 Clearly, an incident of concern occurred involving the CEO's devices.
 Like many incidents, it was difficult to determine the root cause.
-The steps propsed by the incident response team included:
+The steps proposed by the incident response team included:

 * Take the home router offline
 * Analyze the router for signs of compromise